Munawwar/htmlizer/README.md

 Avoiding conflict with KO
 -----
+Use case: If you intend to do a partial render with Htmlizer on the server side and the rest with KO on the client side, then you will need to seperate concerns (i.e. avoid conflicts with KO).

 To avoid conflict with KnockoutJS, set noConflict config to true:
 ```
 var template = new Htmlizer('<template string>', {noConflict: true});